 2015-16 Playground sculpture in Kupittaa park / Turku, Finland.
 Commissioned by the city of Turku.
 Collaborating artists: Jan-Erik Andersson, Eero Merimaa, Jani Rättyä, Ann Sundholm, Oona Tikkaoja.
 The playground sculpture was planned as an open co-operation process with 5 Turku-based artists and the (child) residents of the city.
 More information (in Finnish): https://www.facebook.com/patsaspuistoturku

-Agency for Cultural Wellbeing 2015-2017 ESR project, which promotes designing and selling art-based services to the social and healthcare sector.
+Agency for Cultural Well-being 2015-2017, I worked in the project as co-manager.
+EU project promoting productizing and marketing art-based services to the social and healthcare sector.
 Project partners: Humak University of Applied Sciences, Turku University of Applied Sciences, Saimaa University of Applied Sciences, Jyväskylä University, Arts Promotion Centre Finland.
 More info (in Finnish): http://www.hvvt.fi https://www.facebook.com/hyvinvoinninvalitystoimisto

 2014 A game about the fine line between “normal” and the other possibilities in the everyday life.
 More info: http://branchingrealities.com/8-x-8-x-8/